Rail transport in Germany: Special schemes

 The Deutschlandticket replaces the 9-Euro-Ticket.
-This subscription public transport ticket costs €49 and is valid for all local public transport in Germany.
-The price for the Deutschlandticket will be raised to €58 per month in January 2025.
+This subscription public transport ticket cost €49 per month when it was introduced in 2023 and is valid for all local public transport in Germany.
+The price for the Deutschlandticket was raised to €58 per month in January 2025 and once again to €63 per month in January 2026.
+This was met with criticism, mainly due to concerns that the price increase would unfairly affect lower-income families and cause more people to use cars instead of public transport.

 Platform height

 Application of the EU standard platform heights for new constructions:

 The European Union Commission issued a TSI (Technical Specifications for Interoperability) on 30 May 2002, (2002/735/EC) that sets out standard platform heights for passenger steps on high-speed rail.
 These standard heights are 550 mm and 760 mm.

 In Germany new builds are 550 mm and 760 mm.
 Mecklenburg-Vorpommern has new builds with 550 mm.
-Hesse, NRW, Berlin had new builds with 760 mm.
+Hesse, NRW, and Berlin had new builds with 760 mm.